 I’m Jimmy Humphrey.

-I was born in the North but raised in the South (by the grace of God).
+I was born in the North but raised in the South.

-Originally from Chicago (and by that I mean the suburbs), I moved to the greater Charlotte area when I was about 5 years old, where I’ve lived ever since.
-I like iced tea as well as ice hockey, I like Italian beef sandwiches as well as cheesy grits.
+Originally from Chicago, I moved to the greater Charlotte area when I was about 5 years old, where I’ve lived ever since.
+In me exists the tensions of a man that enjoys both ice hockey and sweetened iced tea.

 I went to Bible college and seminary to study theology and prepare for ministry at Lee University and Gordon-Conwell Theological Seminary.
 But as I like to say, “life happened” and somehow I ended up with a career in the mortgage industry at one of the nations’ largest banks.
-I’m presently a pretty high level underwriter and analyst.
+I’m currently a jumbo mortgage underwriter for a living.

 Growing up, I saw the importance of the kitchen table in the life in my family.
 The kitchen was the central room in our house, by which we entertained and fed family, friends, strangers, and neighbors.
 We had important and lively conversations about anything and everything, and ate some pretty legendary food along the way.
 Family and community were ultimately built simply by breaking bread together.